Parth576/sift-image-crop-association/README.md

 ```
 python manage.py migrate
 ```
-Request you to change the universal paths in views.py and sift-feature-matching.py to absolute paths to be used.
-Finally run the server and enter the localhost address that is returned
+Run the server and go to localhost:8000 in the browser.

 ```
 python manage.py runserver